marcosjom/sintax-parser/README.md

 ...
 ```

-.. which could be the first step to build a C99 compiler.
+... which could be the first step to build a C99 compiler.

+# Implementations

+This parser is in use for C and C++ code validation and refactoring.
+It is intended to be used to automatize the generation of glue layers for [sys-nbframework-src](https://github.com/marcosjom/sys-nbframework-src); to allow the use of this framework from other programming languages.

 # Contact